pshrmn/foraging/docs/source/tutorial.rst

 2. Select Element in the Page
 +++++++++++++++++++++++++++++

 Click on any outlined DOM elements in the web page.
 Clicking on an element will generate a list of element css selectors to choose from, starting with the element you clicked and including all of its parent elements (up to, but not including, the nearest parent element in the current selector's elements array).
 Each selector is a string of an element's tag, its id (if it has one) and any classes that it has.
 Which of these parts of the selector we actually want to use will be determined in the next step.
-A wildcard css selector, :code:`*`, is also provided in case you want to select all children.
+A wildcard css selector, ``*``, is also provided in case you want to select all children.
 Also, when you create an ``element`` that matches ``select`` elements, an ``option`` css selector will be provided (because you cannot select this yourself).

 .. image:: img/element-choices.png